slackapi/bolt-js/docs/_future/deploy_your_app.md

 #### Start your app

-To kick things off on your Heroku app, you might have to scale up the dyno that runs your app.
+To kick things off on Heroku, you might have to scale up a dyno!
+Unlike the ancient creatures of an earlier era, these [dynos are lightweight containers](https://www.heroku.com/dynos) for running your app on the Heroku platform.

+The [type of dyno you scale](https://devcenter.heroku.com/articles/dynos#dyno-configurations) will depend on your connection type, but should be similar to what you used in your `Procfile` since the dyno type determines which process is run.

-With Socket Mode, this can be done by stopping the `web` dyno and starting the `worker` dyno:
+Apps connecting with Socket Mode must stop the automatically created `web` dyno and start a `worker` dyno:

 ```sh
 $ heroku ps:scale web=0 worker=1